wkukka1/ai-autograding-feedback/README.md

 - A student's submission file
 - A test file

-For the text scope, the program takes three files:
+For the text scope, the program takes two files:
 - An assignment's solution file
 - A student's submission file